 Clients connected to xivo-websocketd only receive events that they are authorized to receive.
-For example, a client connected with a token obtained from the "xivo_user" xivo-auth backend will not receive call events of other users.
+For example, a client connected with a token obtained from the "xivo_user" wazo-auth backend will not receive call events of other users.

 When a message is received from the bus by xivo-websocketd, it extracts the ACL from the required_acl key of the event.
 If the field is missing, no clients will receive the event.
+If the value is null, all subscribed clients will receive the event.
 If the value is a string, then all subscribed clients which have a matching ACL will receive the event.